JADE-V-V/JADE/docs/source/_build/html/_sources/usage/installation.rst.txt

    ``conda update --all``

-   However, if bugs or problems are encountered, a fresh Anaconda re-installation may solve the issues
+   However, if bugs or problems are encountered, a fresh Anaconda re-installation may solve the issues.

 #.
 Install additional packages.
 It may be necessary to activate the conda-forge channel.
 It can be done typing in an anaconda prompt shell: